LBHackney-IT/API-Playbook/docs/rds_access.md

 ** Here we will describe one of them: **

-1. Go to https://hackney.awsapps.com/start#/ and log in using your Google account credentials
+1. Go to https://hackney.awsapps.com/start#/ and log in using your Google account credentials.

 2. Expand the account that you will need access to and click on “Command line or programmatic access” next to the role that you want to use.